- Local restrictions in the North East

 - or more than 6 people if the group does include multiple households if they will be seated outside

 As elsewhere in the country, venues must also take details of customers for NHS Test and Trace from September 18.

 Hot food takeaways should close to walk-ins between 10pm and 5am each day, but they can continue to operate a delivery service during these hours, via a website, telephone, text message, post, or by 'drive-throughs'.

-21. Can I still go to a hospitality venue, like a pub or restaurant, or meet up outdoors, for example in a park or at the beach, with family and friends there who don't live with me?
+24. Can I still go to a hospitality venue, like a pub or restaurant, with family and friends who don't live with me?

-You are advised to only visit these venues with other members of your household (or support bubble).
+No. From September 30, you can only visit the venues listed below with members of your own household (or support bubble).

 The hospitality industry has enhanced measures, such as risk assessments and test and trace, which private homes don't have.

 26. Can I meet up outdoors, i.e. on the beach or in the park, with other households?